People with post-traumatic stress disorder (PTSD) struggle with nightmares. The dreams can be so terrifying they’re often afraid to sleep.

 Instead of revisiting the nightmare until it stops bothering you, consider changing the story.
 As before, take time to document the dream, but this time change the way it ends.

 What outcome feels right to you?
 Is it benevolence you seek, where a kind hand pulls you to safety?
 Is it power to protect yourself against an aggressor?
 How about reconciliation between an enemy and you, where your enemy speaks warm words, where you forgive them and forgive yourself?
 Is it the ability to relieve another’s suffering?
 Or your own?
 Is it kissing someone goodbye and knowing their next destination is a safe one?
-If you need special weapons, abilities, or plain old magic to triumph in your nightmare, give yourself what you need!
-Just remember, this isn’t about revenge.
+If you need special weapons, abilities, or plain old magic to triumph in your nightmare, give yourself just that!
+Remember, this isn’t about revenge.
 This is about finding peace.

 Once you’ve created an alternative ending, think about that outcome as you fall asleep every night.
-Over time, the new narrative will infiltrate the nightmare and change the story line at a fundamental level.
-The dream becomes just that: a dream.
+Over time, the new narrative will slip into the nightmare and change the story line at a fundamental level.
+The dream becomes just that: A dream.

-CBT is a type of talk-therapy based on the notion that thought and behaviors influence mood.
-What you think and what you do affect how you feel.
+CBT is a type of talk-therapy.
+It’s usually done with a therapist.
+This type of therapy is based on the notion that thought and behaviors influence mood.
+What you think and what you do affect how you feel, including nightmares.

-CBT for PTSD focuses on relaxation (retraining the body to relax when there’s no danger around), rewriting problem thoughts (like not feeling guilty for something you had no control over, or recognizing that the future isn’t as bleak as it seems), and exposure (confronting the trauma and nightmare until they’re not bothersome anymore).
-CBT also hones in on changing thoughts and behaviors that trigger PTSD symptoms.
+CBT for PTSD focuses on relaxation (retraining the body to relax when there’s no real danger), rewriting problem thoughts (like not feeling guilty for something you had no control over, or recognizing that the future isn’t as bleak as it seems), and on changing thoughts and behaviors that trigger PTSD symptoms.
 Nightmares are a symptom of PTSD.
+Sometimes CBT also includes exposure.

 While this method is best done with the assistance of a psychotherapist, there are various CBT self-help workbooks available for PTSD.
 To learn more about the cognitive prong of CBT, check out this article on cognitive therapy.